Nariyanah/second-project/readme.md

 * [Salman Khan](https://en.wikipedia.org/wiki/Salman_Khan "Khan's wiki page")

-and my page will also help you not to give up on your way of web-~~ninja~~developver
+and my page will also help you not to give up on your way of web-~~ninja~~developer.